 5. Hill’s Prescription Sensitivities Dog Food

 Hill’s Prescription Diet dry dog food is specially formulated for dogs with food allergies and is thus our choice of the best dog food for ear infections overall.
 The food includes hydrolyzed chicken liver proteins for improved digestion, has essential fatty acids omega-3 and -6 for healthy skin and coat, and contains antioxidants to help prevent allergies and disease.
 There is only a single carbohydrate source in this food — cornstarch — to help minimize the risk of allergic reaction or sensitivity.
-The food also contains vitamins C and E for optimum immune support, and the special formula is shown to promote the reduction of risk of urinary tract infections too.
+The food also contains vitamins C and E for optimum immune support, and the special formula is shown to promote the reduction of the risk of urinary tract infections too.

 This food requires vet approval before purchase, so you’ll need to take your pooch for a vet visit first.
-While this food is likely to clear up any allergies, it is probably not a great long-term solution, as it is expensive and contains ingredients like cornstarch, soy, and the unnatural hydrolyzed protein.
+While this food is likely to clear up any allergies, it is probably not a great long-term solution, as it is expensive and contains ingredients like cornstarch, soy, and unnatural hydrolyzed protein.